List of international presidential trips made by François Hollande: 2012

-In his first year in office, President François Hollande made 25 international trips to 18 different countries.
+In his first year in office, President François Hollande made 25 international trips to 18 countries.
 The following were the international trips made by the President in 2012:

 2013

-In 2013, President François Hollande made 34 international trips to 28 different countries.
+In 2013, President François Hollande made 34 international trips to 28 countries.
 The following were the international trips made by President Hollande during the year:

 2014

-In 2014, President François Hollande made 30 international trips to 27 different countries.
+In 2014, President François Hollande made 30 international trips to 27 countries.
 The following were the international trips made by President Hollande during the year:

 2015

-In 2015, President François Hollande made 45 international trips to 34 different countries.
+In 2015, President François Hollande made 45 international trips to 34 countries.
 The following were the international trips made by President Hollande during the year:

 2016

-In 2016, President François Hollande made 37 international trips to 30 different countries.
-The following were the international trips already made by President Hollande during the year:
+In 2016, President François Hollande made 37 international trips to 30 countries.
+The following were the international trips made by President Hollande during that year:

 2017

-In 2017, President François Hollande made thirteen international trips to thirteen different countries.
+In 2017, President François Hollande made thirteen international trips to thirteen countries.
 The following are the trips made by President Hollande in 2017: